wayneshn/power-formulas-site/privacy.md

 We use the information we collect in various ways, including to:

-- Provide, operate, and maintain our Website and Service.
+- Provide, operate, and maintain our Service.
-- Improve, personalize, and expand our Website and Service.
+- Improve, personalize, and expand our Service.
-- Understand and analyze how you use our Website and Service.
+- Understand and analyze how you use our Service.
 - Develop new products, services, features, and functionality.
 - Send you emails about billing and subscription status.
 - Find and prevent fraud.